Arpita-das-rakshit/Password-Manager/README.md

 # Password-Manager
-his is a simple desktop Password Manager application built using Python and Tkinter.
+This is a simple desktop Password Manager application built using Python and Tkinter.
 It helps users generate strong passwords, validate them, and securely store login credentials (website, email, and password) in a local file.
 Features

 # Generate strong random passwords